enrique-lozano/F1-World-API/README.md

   </ol>
 </details>

-## Run the API 🚀
+## Run the API locally 🚀

 The following explains how to run the API locally.
 This way you will be able to investigate on your own how it is done, create new features, fix bugs or use it in your projects.

 ### Prerequisites

 The API has developed in Node and TypeScript, so you will need to have installed Node.
 Consult [here](https://nodejs.org/en/download/) your installation options.
+To create the database and to import/export data from it, you must install Python (a version greater than `3.10` if possible).
 You should also have git installed in your machine.

 ### Installation